 However, a new timber product Accoya was favored and ultimately chosen for the project.
 Accoya has been widely used in Europe for many years, and is now becoming popular with designers, builders and architects in the United States.
 It is a sustainably-sourced wood that has under gone a non-toxic acetylation process.
 This process produces a material that is environmentally friendly, extremely strong and durable.
 Accoya is also the perfect medium for the paint coating, Technos, we planned on using for the surface.
 Once painted the historically correct color the greenhouse will be restored to its original state and ready to withstand another hundred plus years.

 Once the material for the frame was selected the pain-staking process of dismantling the original greenhouse was begun, carefully removing and categorizing each piece.
 Like an architectural dig, each piece was carefully measured and drawn to scale so the CNC machine could then copy the designs and create exact duplicates.

-When it came time to specify the make-up of the glass roof and side walls historical significance had to be tossed aside to public safety.
+When it came to the replacement glass for the greenhouse, public safety had to over-ride historical significance.
 The original roof frames were made to hold 2 layers of 1/8″ annealed laminated glass.
-Laminated glass works similar to that of a car windshield – if it breaks it won’t cause extensive harm.
+Laminated glass works like that of a car windshield – if it breaks it won’t cause extensive harm.
 We felt very strongly that the glass, especially the roof glass, should all be tempered.
 Tempering the glass meant that the entire project would have to be modified to accept thicker, more durable glass.
-In the end current safety standards won over history.
+In the end, current safety standards won over historical.

-Work began.
-These large piles of rough looking wood are actually the Accoya.
+The work begins.
+These large piles of rough looking wood are the Accoya.
 We carefully create the image of the wood items to be made, enter them into the computer and the CNC takes these rough piles of wood and turns them into the finished product.